digital-asset/docs.daml.com/docs/2.7.1/docs/deploy-daml/infrastructure-architecture/high-availability/ha-and-scaling/use-cases.rst

    :width: 80%

 ..
 NOTE::
-    * The domain manager, mediator, and sequencer all have internal databases - not shown here - which should be HA-configured.
+    * The sync domain manager, mediator, and sequencer all have internal databases - not shown here - which should be HA-configured.
-    * Also not shown, a bastion host (e.g. `Azure bastion host <https://azure.microsoft.com/en-us/products/azure-bastion/#overview>`_) can be configured for accessing the domain components.
-This provides an additional layer of security by limiting access to the domain.
+    * Also not shown, a bastion host (e.g. `Azure bastion host <https://azure.microsoft.com/en-us/products/azure-bastion/#overview>`_) can be configured for accessing the sync domain components.
+This provides an additional layer of security by limiting access to the sync domain.
 Additional production access controls may be needed.

-The distributed application provider may choose to isolate the domain from their participant node as a security measure using a Virtual Network Gateway as shown.
+The distributed application provider may choose to isolate the sync domain from their participant node as a security measure using a Virtual Network Gateway as shown.
 If this additional isolation is not required then the Virtual Network Gateway is not needed.
 A different type of networking component may be more appropriate - e.g. HAProxy, NGINX, etc.

 The figure below shows the participant node and its ledger client.